Enthought

-Enthought, Inc. is a software company based in Austin, Texas, United States that develops scientific and analytic computing solutions using primarily the Python programming language.
+Enthought, Inc. is a software company based in Austin, Texas that develops scientific and analytic computing solutions using primarily the Python programming language.
 It is best known for the early development and maintenance of the SciPy library of mathematics, science, and engineering algorithms and for its Python for scientific computing distribution Enthought Canopy (formerly EPD).

 The company was founded in 2001 by Travis Vaught and Eric Jones.

 Open source software

 Enthought publishes a large portion of the code as open-source software under a BSD-style license.

 Enthought Canopy is a Python for scientific and analytic computing distribution and analysis environment, available for free and under a commercial license.

 The Enthought Tool Suite open source software projects include: